moritzmla/BlogEngine/README.md

 You need the .NET Core 2.2 SDK (Download: https://dotnet.microsoft.com/download) and the Microsoft Sql Server (Download: https://www.microsoft.com/en-au/sql-server/sql-server-downloads *Free Developer Version)

 # Important
-1. Make you own Account
+- Make you own Account

-2. Login into the Admin Account
+- Login into the Admin Account
   - UserName: Admin
   - Password adminPassword

-3. Go into the Admin Panel > Users
+- Go into the Admin Panel > Users

-4. Give YOUR Account Admin
+- Give your Account Admin

-5. LogOut! then Login with YOUR Account
+- LogOut! then Login with your Account

-6. Go with YOUR Account in the Admin Panel and delete the default Admin Account!
+- Go with your Account in the Admin Panel and delete the default Admin Account!

 # Features
 - Login/Register System